scijava/scijava/docs/ops/doc/WritingYourOwnOpPackage.md

 ### Fostering reproduciblity

-[Determinism](https://en.wikipedia.org/wiki/Deterministic_algorithm) is a valuable aspect of scientific computing, as it is necessary for reproducible science.
-As many powerful algorithms, due to internal state or parallel processing, behave non-deterministically SciJava Ops does not require Ops be deterministic, however if your Op can be deterministic, we highly recommend you make it so.
+[Determinism](https://en.wikipedia.org/wiki/Deterministic_algorithm) is a valuable aspect of scientific computing, as our goal is to facilitate reproducible science.
+As many powerful algorithms behave non-deterministically, due to factors such as internal state or parallel processing, SciJava Ops does not *require* Ops be deterministic.
+However, if your Op *can be* deterministic, we highly recommend you make it so.
 Consider the following algorithm:

 ```java
 /**